 * * * * *

-I spent five days recovering from that drug-addled bastard's attack upon my soul.
-The love and support of family and friends has been overwhelming.
-Truly, I feel the love of my fellow operators and long time supporters of this blog.
+Truly, I feel the love of my fellow operators and many others.
 Beloved has remained my best friend and calm presence throughout.
 She held me close, reminded me I'm still here and have much to be thankful for.
 My granddaughter's constant love and need for attention buoyed my soul once again and always.
 I cannot ever properly describe the support I have.

 Please join me in September for #BANDTOGETHER2025 as we collectively protest attacks on transit workers worldwide.